zaher/mnfw/README.md

 ##Usage

-Put all file into 'fw' subfolder in your site or you can create submodule with git, now in your site you must have 'inc' folder, in that folder add new file main.php and open this file, add simple html code there.
+Put all files into 'fw' subfolder in your site or you can create submodule with git, now in your site you must have 'inc' folder, in that folder add new file main.php and open this file then write some simple html code there.

-    /fw <- here our framework
+    /fw <- here is the framework
     /inc
     index.php  <- copy it from `fw\core\def\init`
     .htaccess  <- copy it from `fw\core\def\init`